-	Mixes are the audio steams created by a combination of Inputs and DAWs.
+- Mixes are the audio streams created by a combination of Inputs and DAWs.
 More information about these can be found in Part I of this tutorial.

 Clicking on the Routing Preset… button to the left of your monitor outputs in the routing pane gives access to the following five preset routing configurations that can be used as an alternative to configuring the routing manually: